 Felines may feel that you are intentionally committing it to attract them to offer playtime with you.
 And this will make the cat attack your leg.

-Well, apart from grabbing your legs, cats exhibit many other actions with your limbs.
+Well, apart from grabbing your legs, cats exhibit many other actions with their limbs.
 So, below are what cats do with their owner’s legs and why they do so.

 What do cats do with their owner’s leg?